loosolab/UROPA/docs/uropa-example.md

 In the following example the utility of the key 'direction' will be illustrated.
 It is optional but can be a very important 'player' for a more specialized annotation.

-When the direction key is set to 'upstream', peaks will be annotated to a feature if the peak center is upstream of the feature and the distance from the 'feature.position' is smaller than the distance required in the config file.
-The same would be for 'downstream' where the location of the peak should be downstream of the gene (Figure 2).
+When the direction key is set to **'upstream'**, peaks will be annotated to a feature if the peak center is upstream of the feature and the distance from the 'feature.position' is smaller than the distance required in the config file.
+The same would be for **'downstream'**  where the location of the peak should be downstream of the gene (Figure 2).

 So,the location of the peak is relative to the feature’s direction, and furthermore, the closest 'feature.position' is actually the 'start' when peak is upstream, while on the contrary, it is the 'end', if the peak is downstream.
 This is why in the example the 'feature.position' will be used with default values.